MAIF/otoroshi/manual/src/main/paradox/topics/graphql-composer.md

 ### Basics of permissions

-The permission directives has been created to protect the fields of the graphql schema.
-The validation process starts by create a `context` for all incoming requests, based on the list of paths defined in the permissions field of the plugin.
-The permissions paths can refer to the request data (url, headers, etc), user credentials (api key, etc) and informations about the matched route.
-Then the process can validate that the value or values are present in the `context`.
+The permission directives have been established to safeguard the fields within the GraphQL schema.
+The validation process commences by generating a context for all incoming requests, derived from the list of paths specified in the permissions field of the plugin.
+These permissions paths can reference various components of the request data (such as URL, headers, etc.), user credentials (such as API key, etc.), and details regarding the matched route.
+Subsequently, the process verifies that the specified value or values are present within the context.

 @@@div { .simple-block }